How To Keep A Bedside Commode From Tipping ?

 - have a walker placed in front of the commode to hold onto before you stand up

-- edge forwards on the seat to the front so the your feet are solidly planted on the floor
+- edge forwards on the seat to the front so that your feet are solidly planted on the floor

 - place both hands on the commode armrests and push up to stand

-- standing with one had holding the commode armrest reach the other hand forward and take ahold of the walker, then do the same with your other hand
+- standing with one had holding onto the commode armrest, reach the other hand forward and take a hold of the walker, then do the same with your other hand

 - use one hand to pull up any clothes, or have a caregiver assist with the clothes

 You should always have the commode seat set high enough that the feet are still touching the floor when they are sitting on it.

 When feet don’t touch the floor properly and dangle in the air, accidents tend to happen.